-It is an excellent way of showing that you are thinking of them when you are thinking about going home.
-If there is anything they need you to do at least they have delegated it and you can deal with the request first thing in the morning.
-Do think to yourself ‘what can I do today that will make my boss’s job easier’.
+It is an excellent way of showing that you are thinking of them when thinking about going home.
+If there is anything they need you to do, they have delegated it, and you can deal with the request first thing in the morning.
+Do think to yourself, ‘what can I do today that will make my boss’s job easier.

 You want your boss to have high expectations!

 There is nothing worse than having a manager that doesn’t expect much from their assistant.
 Trust me; it is like an uphill battle trying to convince them you can do more.
-Having a boss that expects great things from you means that you can perform to a higher level and you can excel in the role.
+Having a boss who expects great things from you means that you can perform to a higher level and excel in the role.